 Organics Recycling In Florida

-The Organics Committee participates in and supports many workshops and events specifically targeted towards organic recycling.
+The Organics Recycling Committee (ORC) participates in and supports workshops and events specifically targeted towards organic recycling.
 Previously known as the Florida Organics Recyclers Association (FORA), this RFT committee is recognized as a leader in organic recycling in the State of Florida.
 They are continually promoting workshops in state of the art projects that benefit both the private and public sector as well as being a big supporter of continuing education in the organics field.

 The Organics Committee’s Mission and Purpose is to: